bloominstituteoftechnology/Processes/FAQ.md

         // The return value of fork() is the new child's PID if we're
         // the parent:

-        return childID; // from kernel mode to user mode
+        return childPID; // from kernel mode to user mode

     } else {
         // We're the child